-The Rosebud Indian Reservation in located in south-central South Dakota.
+The Rosebud Indian Reservation, which is in south-central South Dakota, is home to about 21,000 people.
 My husband and I were honored to be warmly hosted by Jim Stands and Sylvan White Hat, Lakota men from the reservation.

 The Rosebud was unexpectedly beautiful (we thought it would be more like the neighboring Pine Ridge Reservation, which is dryer and harsher in its topography).
 Instead we drove through many places that reminded us of the Black Hills, with lush grasslands, colorful canyons, and sweeping vistas of sky and clouds.

-Today the 1,442 square-mile reservation is home to about 21,000 people and includes Sinte Gleske University, where Sylvan teaches Lakota Studies.
+The 1,442 square-mile reservation includes Sinte Gleske University.
 The school is named after Sinte Gleske, a great Lakota leader whose name meant Spotted Tail.
 We were impressed by its campus, which offers a variety of arts and sciences and vocational programs.
 The leaders of the reservation are almost all graduates of Sinte Gleske, we learned.

 We were fortunate to have a personalized tour, but Jim and Sylvan said the reservation is eager to welcome all visitors, especially to its pow wows.
 You can go to Rosebud Sioux Tribe for more information about visiting.
 On the website, I was particularly struck by this passage: